overblog/GraphQLBundle/docs/annotations/annotations-reference.md

 This annotation applies on classes to indicate that it containts methods tagged with `@Query`o or `@Mutation`.
 Without it, the `@Query` and `@Mutation` are ignored.
 When used, __remember to have a corresponding service with the fully qualified name of the class as service id__.

+Optional attributes:

+-   **prefix** : A prefix to apply to all field names from this provider

 ## @Query

 This annotation applies on methods for classes tagged with the `@Provider` annotation.
 It indicates that on this class a method will resolve a Query field.
 The resulting field is added to the main Mutation type (define in configuration at key `overblog_graphql.definitions.schema.query`).
 The class exposing the querie(s) must have a corresponding service with his className.

+Optional attributes:

+-   **targetType** : The GraphQL type to attach the field to (by default, it'll be the Root query).

 Example: